cs3110/materials-2019fa/21-proofs2/notes.md

   | h :: t -> rev t @ [h]
 ```
 (That is, of course, an inefficient implemention of `rev`.)
 You will need
 to choose which list to induct over.
+You will need the previous exercise
+as a lemma, as well as the associativity of `append`, which was proved in the
+notes above.

 ### Exercise 4

 Prove that reverse is an involution, i.e., that
   `forall lst, rev (rev lst) = lst`.
 Proceed by induction on `lst`.
-You will need the previous two exercises as lemmas, as well as the
+You will the previous exercise as a lemma.
-associativity of `append`, which was proved above as a theorem.

 ### Exercise 5